-Canceling the detail of an employee to a non-bargaining unit position before the end of an assigned tour requires the completion of an amended Form 1723, with a copy provided to the local union.
+Canceling the detail of an employee to a non-bargaining unit position before the end of an assigned tour requires the completion of an amended Form 1723, with a copy provided to the local union available for detail for a period of more than one week.
+Rather, a detail for a best qualified position is assigned to the eligible employee deemed best qualified.
+If the senior qualified eligible employee is deemed best qualified, then the employee would be assigned.